skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

 The program we're writing is `true`, whose behavior is documented as "do nothing, successfully."
-All command line arguments are ignored and no input as read.
+All command line arguments are ignored and no input is read.
 The program only needs to perform the exit system call, immediately terminating the process.

 According to the ABI document (3) Appendix A, the registers for system